We now provide 24-hour care, 365 days a year on conjunction with Vets Now. Find out more here

 What are the benefits of pet neutering/spaying for my dog?

-Spaying female dogs prevent the risk of unwanted pregnancy and phantom pregnancies
+• Spaying female dogs prevents the risk of unwanted pregnancy and phantom pregnancies

 Cat Neutering